Data Analytics skill

 Data typeChart

-Trend over timeLine chart
+Trend over timeLine chart (area only if stacking parts of a whole)

-Comparison across categoriesHorizontal bar
+Comparison across categoriesHorizontal bar, sorted by value

 5. Statistical Analysis